Discord4J/Discord4J/docs/Playing-audio.md

             IVoiceChannel botVoiceChannel = event.getClient().getOurUser().getVoiceStateForGuild(event.getGuild()).getChannel();

             if(botVoiceChannel == null) {
-                BotUtils.sendMesasge(event.getChannel(), "Not in a voice channel, join one and then use joinvoice");
+                BotUtils.sendMessage(event.getChannel(), "Not in a voice channel, join one and then use joinvoice");
                 return;
             }